Vedashree20/Mindify/README.md

-# myfirstapp
+# Mindify

-A new Flutter project.
+A Flutter application to help you keep your mental health needs in check.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was developed using Flutter and Firebase.

+If not familiar with Flutter, don't worry!
+We got it covered.

 A few resources to get you started if this is your first Flutter project: